 As a kid, I was obsessed with rice Krispie treats.
 My mother didn't want us to eat the packaged version, so she made her own rice Krispie treat but with peanut butter.
 For my daughter's second birthday, I thought it would be great to pull out the good ole family rice Krispie treat recipe.
 Instead of using peanut butter, I used Biscoff lotus spread, and they turned out phenomenal.
-This is the BEST rice Krispie treat recipe made with Lotus.
+This is the best rice Krispie treat recipe made with cookie butter.

-Rice Krispie treats are so easy to make.
-In fact, I made this recipe in less than 10 minutes with only 4 ingredients.
-I really love easy recipes that taste great!
+These Biscoff Rice Krispie treats are so easy to make.
+In fact, they take less than 10 minutes and only need 4 ingredients.
+Plus, these are a kid and family favorite.

 - Rice Krispies: I use the plain Rice Krispies cereal.